magento/devdocs/guides/v2.1/cloud/cdn/cloud-vcl-custom-snippets.md

-## Manage custom VCL snippets from the Admin UI
+## Manage custom VCL snippets from the Magento Admin UI

 You can [add custom VCL snippets](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/CUSTOM-VCL-SNIPPETS.md) from the *Fastly Configuration* > *Custom VCL Snippets* section in the Magento Admin UI.

 ![Manage custom VCL snippets]

 The *Custom VCL snippets* view shows only the snippets added through the Magento Admin UI.
-If snippets are added using the Fastly API, [manage them using the API](#manage-vcl).
+If snippets are added using the Fastly API, use the API to [manage them](#manage-custom-vcl-snippets-using-the-api).

 See the following examples that show how to create and manage custom VCL snippets from the Magento Admin UI: